 Santander offers deposit accounts as well as investment and business accounts.
 One must deposit at least 1000 to open an account but must maintain an average balance of 4000 pesos to avoid a charge of 280 peso per event.

-While they do have one of the lowest ATM fees for non-clients and one of the best exchange rates for taking out funds from a Canadian or American bank, because of the high fees, need for an RFC and lack of English support, it is not a bank that I would recommend to new expats for their day-to-day banking needs.
-Those with more experience banking in Mexico and at least some Spanish might find it meets their needs.
+While they do have one of the lowest ATM fees for non-clients and one of the best exchange rates for taking out funds from a Canadian or American bank, because of the high fees, need for an RFC and lack of English support, it may not be the best choice for new expats for their day-to-day banking needs.
+Those with more experience banking in Mexico and at least some Spanish, or someone willing to help with translation, might find it meets their needs.

 Citibanamex